imbrem/tekne.dev/src/routes/blog/building-inductive-ssa.md

 - Bracketing determines variable scoping
 - This is _because_ bracketing determines label scoping
 - Single entrypoint lore...
-- Expressions: same as before
+- Expressions: same as before, but see `Term`
 - Bodies: same as before
 - Terminators
     $$